South Shore Line Airport Realignment: Finalization of plans

 In December 2024, NICTD and the South Bend International Airport reached a formal agreement in regards to the relocation of the South Shore Line to the airport's west side.
 The new agreement will see NICTD pay $25,000 annually to the airport for use of a rail easement, a decrease from the $75,000 paid annually to the airport for use of the east station's rail easement.

 By February 2025, much of the advance groundwork had been completed, including environmental studies, engineering work.
 Additionally, public meetings on the project had been held and approximately ten property owners had been given notice that property owned by them was being planned for acquisition to create a right of way for the approach tracks to the new station.
 Additionally, 160 parcels of property had already been acquired.
-NICTD seeks to begin land acquisition of remaining parcels before the end of 2025 if it secures funding to do so.
+NICTD sought to begin land acquisition of remaining parcels before the end of 2025 if it secured funding to do so, which did not occur.
+As of February 2026, expected costs for the project remain $112 million, and if the needed funds are secured to proceed NICTD aims to start construction by the end of 2026 and begin service in late 2027.